danbaryaakov/bean-runner/README.md

 We can then create a concrete step that extends this abstract step and provides the project ID and topic ID either from a configuration property or from the data of a previous step.
+Of course, we can choose the granularity of the required attributes (for example have the abstract class require a record that contains the relevant attributes).